 Know your goals!

 Make sure you know why you’re running and what you want to get out of it.
 That way you can track your progress and see what you’ve achieved.
 But let me be honest – if your main goal is to lose weight fast, you might find that Couch to 5K isn’t for you.
 If you want to build your fitness and learn to run further, it’s amazing.

 Go your own pace

 I don’t just mean running speed, but the pace at which you follow the app.
 When I started, I simply didn’t have the energy for 3 runs a week, so I was doing each week of the Couch to 5K in about 8-10 days.
-And I did the first week twice before moving on to week two, because I knew I needed to build my stamina a bit more than most people.
+And I did the first week twice before moving on to Week Two because I needed to build my stamina a bit more.

 Get the right gear